gleneivey/grunt-environmental/README.md

 This task is intended to make environment variables configured using the conventions of the
 [environmental package](https://www.npmjs.org/package/environmental)
-package available to subsequent tasks run within the same Grunt instance.
+available to subsequent tasks run within the same Grunt instance.

 ### General